 Time limits for contesting a Will on the grounds of invalidity are more generous and less precise than the time limit for making an Inheritance Act claim

-However, even the 6 month time limit is not absolute.
+The six month time limit is not absolute.
 The court does have the discretion to vary it in certain circumstances and allow later claims outside the general time limit for contesting a Will.
+Our specialist solicitors will be able to advise you on making an inheritance claim out of time.

-Background to Mary’s claim
+The background to Mary’s claim

 Joe Sargent’s Will left most of his assets in a discretionary trust, the beneficiaries of which were Mary (his wife), Jane (Joe and Mary’s daughter) and Jane’s descendants.